 Archer Daniels Midland Company price-consensus-eps-surprise-chart | Archer Daniels Midland Company Quote

-Kraft Heinz Company KHC has a long-term earnings growth rate of 6% and a Zacks Rank #2 (Buy), at present.
-You can see the complete list of today’s Zacks #1 Rank (Strong Buy) stocks here.
+IPAR has an expected long-term earnings growth rate of 15% and a trailing four-quarter earnings surprise of 36.2%, on average.
+Inter Parfums currently sports a Zacks Rank #1 (Strong Buy).
+You can see the complete list of today’s Zacks #1 Rank stocks here.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report